https://invisible-island.net/ncurses/man/

 Issue 7 proposed the tiparm function in mid-2009.

-While tiparm is always provided in ncurses, the older form is only
+While tiparm is always provided in ncurses, the older form is

-configured, tparm is the same as tiparm.
+specially configured, tparm is the same as tiparm.

-Both forms of tparm have drawbacks:
+Both forms of tparm have drawbacks.

 nine on each call is awkward.